 See information about available images, including bare operating systems and configured applications in instances → infrastructure containers → images.
 Also see details about creating a custom container-native image.

 Not every workload can be deployed as a container.
-We also offer images for KVM-based hardware virtual machines to support the broadest range of legacy or special purpose operating systems.
+We also offer images for HVM-based hardware virtual machines to support the broadest range of legacy or special purpose operating systems.